lbuk/brownfieldgrids/README.md

 ```
 ![OSM Borough Map](https://github.com/lbuk/brownfieldgrids/blob/master/img/brownfieldgrid_osm_borough_woolwich_dockyard.png)

 Semi-interactive mile x mile grid map the OSM brownfields at Woolwich Dockyard.
-The image below was exported from RStudio using Viewer > Export > Save as Image.
 It can be viewed in RStudio or in your browser.
+The image below was exported from RStudio.
 ```
 brownfieldgrids::brownfieldgrid_osm_satellite("Woolwich Dockyard, London")
 ```